"I didn’t want it to get to the point of surgery. If there’s anything I can do to avoid that, it would be much more reassuring."

 Vertebral fractures or collapses are serious spinal conditions that typically occur due to bone degeneration, accidents, or severe trauma.
 These injuries can lead to significant pain and impair mobility.
 They are mostly seen in patients aged 50 and above, especially those with underlying osteoporosis.

-Nerve Root Block Injection (SNRB)
+Selective Nerve Root Block (SNRB)

 Patients suffering from back pain caused by inflammation of the nerve root or foramen—often due to herniated discs or spinal joint inflammation—may experience radiating pain along the nerve pathway, even if the condition is still in its early stages.
 In such cases, a Selective Nerve Root Block (SNRB) can help reduce inflammation and alleviate pain effectively.